Himanshu-369/CollageTimeTableGenerator/README.md

 ---

 ## Changes to implement:
-- Option to Modify/Delete the Data
+- [ ] Option to Modify/Delete the Data
-- Able to change the Theme Dark/Light
+- [ ] Able to change the Theme Dark/Light
-- Add More Features
+- [ ] Add More Features
-- Implement the Students Side to View and Manage the current class Time-tables
+- [ ] Implement the Students Side to View and Manage the current class Time-tables
-- Add local * ollama-based * features for Students to get Daily Summary of Lectures/Classes.
+- [ ] Add local **ollama-based** features for Students to get Daily Summary of Lectures/Classes.
+- [ ] Use **pyqt6** for more professional GUI.

+---

+## Check the [Releases page](https://github.com/Himanshu-369/CollageTimeTableGenerator/releases) for [Latest](https://github.com/Himanshu-369/CollageTimeTableGenerator/releases/latest) implementations :